 Epiglottitis can affect people of any age.
-It affects males more than females at a rate of 2.5 to 1.
+It affects men and people assigned male at birth (AMAB) more than women and people assigned female at birth (AFAB) at a rate of 2.5 to 1.

-Before the widespread use of Hib vaccinations in 1985, the disease was seen mainly in children between 3 and 5 years of age.
-By the year 2000, the annual incidence of invasive Hib infection in children younger than 5 years decreased 99 percent to less than 1 case per 100,000.
+Before the widespread use of Hib vaccinations in 1985, epiglottitis mainly affected children between the ages of 3 and 5.
+By the year 2000, the annual incidence of invasive Hib infection, a primary cause of epiglottitis, in children ages 3 to 5 decreased 99%, to less than 1 case out of every 100,000.

 Symptoms and Causes

-Symptoms usually appear and get worse quickly, although the progression of symptoms in older children and adults may take a few days to fully develop.
-The most common symptoms are:
+Epiglottitis symptoms usually appear suddenly and get worse quickly.
+Sometimes, in older children and adults, it may take a few days for symptoms to fully develop.
+The most common epiglottitis symptoms include:

-- Abnormal or high-pitched breathing noises (a main symptom in children), which is often related to a blockage in the airway
+- Abnormal or high-pitched breathing noises (a main symptom in children).

 What causes epiglottitis?

-- Injury to the throat, either through a physical blow or by drinking a very hot liquid
+- Injury to your throat, either through a physical blow or by drinking a very hot liquid.

 Diagnosis and Tests